IKOR-GmbH/sip-framework/docs-snapshot/test-kit.md

         header-key: "Regex expression (java) which will be compered to the header key value from request which arrived on the connector"
 ```

+Either `endpoint` or `connector` field can be used in `WHEN-execute` part of the definition.
+When using `endpoint`,
+test payload is sent from the beginning of the integration and it goes through the adapter's entry point which is Camel
+consumer component.
+Value of `routeId` should be specified.

+When using `connector` field, value of `connectorId` should be specified and testing payload skips the adapter's entry
+point (Camel consumer component).
+It goes directly to the inbound connector's request orchestration part in the integration.

 Location of the TestCaseDefinition file can be provided to the Test Kit by setting the
 following property inside adapter configuration:
 `sip.testkit.test-cases-path: myTests.yml`